theonlytruealex/parallel_firewall/README.md

 **Waiting in a `while()` loop or sleeping is not considered a valid synchronization mechanism and points will be deducted.**

 Implement the `consumer` related functions marked with `TODO` in the `src/consumer.c` file.
+**The number of consumer threads will be passed as the 3rd command-line argument**

 ### Ring Buffers